-Component В enchmark/indicator Benchmark rationale Affordability 1 Rates affordability benchmark Rates revenue complies with the limits set in the council's financial strategy. benchmarks 2 Debt affordability benchmark Debt complies with the limits set in the council's financial strategy.
-Sustainability benchmarks 3 Balanced budget benchmark Operating revenue, excluding development and financial contributions and revenue from revaluations, exceeds operating expenditure.
-4 Essential services benchmark Capital expenditure on the five network infrastructure services1 exceeds depreciation on those five services.
-5 Debt servicing benchmark Interest expense is less than 10% of operating revenue, as defined in the balanced budget benchmark, except for local authorities with projected population growth greater than or equal to New Zealand's projected population growth.
+Component Benchmark/indicator Benchmark rationale 1 Rates affordability benchmark Rates revenue complies with the limits set in the council's financial strategy.
+Affordability benchmarks 2 Debt affordability benchmark Debt complies with the limits set in the council's financial strategy.
+Operating revenue, excluding development and financial contributions and revenue 3 Balanced budget benchmark from revaluations, exceeds operating expenditure.
+Capital expenditure on the five network infrastructure services exceeds 4 Essential services benchmark Sustainability depreciation on those five services. benchmarks Interest expense is less than 10% of operating revenue, as defined in the balanced budget benchmark, except for local authorities with projected population growth 5 Debt servicing benchmark greater than or equal to New Zealand's projected population growth.
 For those local authorities, the benchmark is 15% of operating revenue.